Vasily Banykin: Disputed versions of Banykin's death

 Eyewitnesses were interviewed.
 Their testimony indicated that the killer was a local resident, Mikhail Krasnov, who after the restoration of Soviet power had gone to Siberia, where he lived on forged documents under the name of Žilcov.
 In 1927 he had been arrested for the murder of Banykin and was imprisoned and then exiled.
 According to eyewitnesses, Banykin's corpse was abused by a merchant, Shishkin, driving a water cart twice over the body and by having its eyes poked out with a cane.

 All this has led to the emergence of a number of different legends and versions concerning the details of the death of Banykin.
 Soviet propaganda portrayed Banykin as a brave fighting Communist, who fell in the thick of the battle, in the detachment covering the evacuation of public treasures and Communist families.

 According to another version, Banykin was not involved in any fighting.
 The local Tolyatti historian Alexander Turaev wrote in the 1960s that Banykin just went out of town and on the outskirts was shot dead by a "local White Guard".

 A third version, described in a book by Tolyatti journalist Sergey Melnik, is that Banykin's death was an accident.
 Referring to the recollections of eyewitnesses, Melnik concludes that Banykin was accidentally shot dead by a security guard of a warehouse of the district consumer's union, without intention and without any political motivation.

 Personal life and family

-In 1909 Vasily Banykin married teacher Barbara Ivanovna.
-In 1910 they had a daughter (Barbara), in 1912 a son (Nicholas), and in 1915 a son (Vasily) who died in 1921.
+In 1909 Vasily Banykin married teacher Varvara Ivanovna.
+In 1910 they had a daughter (Varvara), in 1912 a son (Nikolai), and in 1915 a son (Vasily) who died in 1921.